fickleyouth/digh402/basic_include/Readme.txt

 1. basicInclude = basic example with includes

-2. basicInclude2 = extension of basicIncludes with some basic user error reporting
+2. basicInclude2 = extension of basicInclude with some basic user error reporting

 3. basicInclude3 = basic re-design of basicInclude2 with abstraction of config, includes…